MoreOutput/RockMUD/README.md

 * Channels
 * Uniform way of outling commands, with permission checking
 * JSON areas
-* Various 'standard' commands: who, look, help
+* Various 'standard' commands: who, look, help, score

 Quick install tip: make sure to have a version of socket.io >= .9 in the node_modules folder as I have decided to not include socket.io with this branch.
 I will do my best to make sure